PostHog/posthog.com/contents/blog/early-stage-analytics.md

 ## The balance of early-stage startup analytics

 Analytics at early-stage startups is a balance.
-You want an understanding of your product, without being bogged down by overanalysis.
-Startups need enough information to know what to build next, and plenty of time to build it.
-The analytics tools outlined here are what we found to work for early-stage startups we work with, but every case is different.

-Session recordings, key metric dashboards, feedback gathering, and key action monitoring strike the balance.
-They give early-stage startups the biggest benefit for the lowest investment.
-These analytics tools provide the light startups need to work their way out of the early-stage cave to product market fit.
+You need just enough information to know what to build next, without getting bogged down in overanalysis.
+Follow these steps and you'll have a built an efficient flashlight to find your way to product-market fit.
 If this sounds helpful, [sign up for PostHog for free](https://app.posthog.com/signup).